-The Lakeside daisy (Hymenoxys herbacea) is the rarest of the plants currently listed as endangered in Ohio.
+The Lakeside Daisy (Hymenoxys herbacea) is the rarest of the plants currently listed as endangered in Ohio.
 This distinction is due to its limited distribution both in Ohio and throughout its geographic range.

-The only natural population of Lakeside daisy in the United States grows on the Marblehead Peninsula in Ottawa County.
-In 1988 the Lakeside daisy was listed by the U.S. Fish and Wildlife Service as a federally threatened species.
+The only natural population of Lakeside Daisy in the United States grows on the Marblehead Peninsula in Ottawa County.
+In 1988 the Lakeside Daisy was listed by the U.S. Fish and Wildlife Service as a federally threatened species.
 The species has been listed as endangered in Ohio since 1980.

 Located in Ottawa County south of Marblehead on the Marblehead Peninsula on the east side of Alexander Pike (Township Road 142), .5 mile south of SR 163.

-- only natural U.S. population of Lakeside daisy
+- Only natural U.S. population of Lakeside daisy

-- also good summer prairie wildflowers
+- Good summer prairie wildflowers

 Preserve Manager Ryan Schroeder shares some interesting facts about the rare and endangered Lakeside Daisy.